We foster open data usage in the city's schools

 - Who can take part in the Challenge?

 - What are the benefits of the Challenge?

 Students will analyze their environment using the information available at the Open Data BCN website.
 Afterwards, they will have to suggest an action plan and defend it in a final event.
 All action plans will be evaluated by experts from the City Council and from other institutions.

 In order to accomplish these tasks, students will be advised by their teachers, who, for their part, will have received specialized training.

-Public schools in Barcelona.
-Specifically, students in the 3rd and 4th grades of ESO.
+Schools in Barcelona.
+Preferably, students in the 3rd and 4th grades of ESO.
 Participation will be supervised by the students' teacher.
-There is a maximum of 3 participating teachers per school, and there are no restrictions regarding the subject taught by participating teachers.
+There are no restrictions regarding the subject taught by participating teachers.

 No previous knowledge of data analysis is required.
 These skills will be acquired through several workshops scheduled in each phase of the Challenge.

 Participating schools will be selected according to the criteria detailed in the contest rules (in Catalan).

 - Using data analysis tools.